0xMax42/ait/README.md

 This command will look for a configuration file named `ait.custom.config`.

+### Fallback Configuration File search

+As a fallback, if no configuration file is found, the script will search for it in the user's home directory under `~\.ait\*`.

+You can also provide a user wide configuration file by placing it in the `~\.ait\` directory.

 ### Command-Line Options

 - `--config`: Path to a JSON config file or a keyword to identify a specific config (`ait.<KEYWORD>.config`).
 Default is `ait.config.json`.